 Spring pullers like the ones pictured are less than $10 on Amazon and are much safer.

-You can either leave the frame and legs set up outside or dismantle them and store them.
+5. You can either leave the frame and legs set up outside or dismantle them and store them.
 If you choose to leave them set up, cover the trampoline frame and legs with a weather-resistant cover to protect them from the harsh winter weather.
 This will also prevent dust and debris from accumulating on the trampoline.
+A weather cover is your best friend when figuring out how to winterize a trampoline!
+It shields against moisture and falling debris, like tree branches.
+Especially in areas prone to high winds, securing the trampoline with bungee cords and a weather cover is vital.
+These measures prevent damage and ensure the trampoline remains anchored and safe

 To ensure that your trampoline lasts for a long time, here are some maintenance tips that you should follow: